QuantumMeme/Aeggonia/Sessions/Oneshots/Taxing Tabaxi.md

 ### NPCs

+**Gregori Zynderglim**

+**Billy**

 ## Cultists

 _Your brain jiggles within your skull as the crystal embedded in your forehead buzzes with intent.
-Kistaledes, the intercessor to the Spine is relaying its exalted words into your eagerly awaiting minds._
+Kistaleda, the intercessor to the Spine is relaying its exalted words into your eagerly awaiting minds.
+She speaks in a jovial yet hoarse tone, though some words sound as though as they are spoken by many discordant voices at once._

-Greetings, my little vertebrae!
+Hellooooo, my little vertebrae!

 Rejoice, for there is a new opportunity to prove your faith to the god of gods!
-A simple task, one your brethren have done before!
+A simple task, an easy one!
+One your brethren have done before!

 **RETURN MY FLESH.**